Why Day Care Business?

-Avoid rental places with sharp corners, high furniture, and access to shelves and dangerous areas like stoves.
+Avoid rental places with sharp corners, high furniture, access to shelves, and dangerous areas like stoves.

 Ensure you child-proof the area before you begin.
-Have serial mats, pillows, potties, and children seats in your daycare.
+Have serial mats, pillows, potties, and children’s seats in your daycare.

 Part of the set-up is toys and educational material.
 You can go for any quality.

 However, most of the time, it is advisable to simply pick the more popular options.
 For example, if legos are a trend, go with it.

 Food is also an important consideration for a daycare.